 Jack Allsopp aka Just Jack, first emerged in 2003 with his critically acclaimed debut album, The Outer Marker.
-Released on small independent label, Rolled Gold - under the guidance of Cathal Smyth from Madness – the album showcased what would become Jack’s trademark sharp lyricism over laid-back beats.
+Released on a small independent label - under the guidance of Cathal Smyth from Madness – the album showcased what would become Jack’s trademark razor sharp lyricism over laid-back beats.

-With the arrival of his daughter in 2010, Jack took a break from touring and taught songwriting on a degree course in his new home town of Brighton.
-Over this period he released four well-received EPs and, under a pseudonym, contributed vocals to a series of successful underground house tracks.
+With the arrival of his daughter in 2010, Jack took a break from touring and taught songwriting on a degree course in Brighton.
+Over this period he released four well-received EPs (on Elton John’s Rocket Records) and, under the pseudonym ‘Name One’, contributed vocals to a series of underground house tracks.